Falkory220/More-Colored-Blocks/README.md

 # More-Colored-Blocks
-This mod was created from few blocks and some mods not having the correct things colored correctly
+This mod was created from few blocks and some mods not having the correct things coloured correctly